-UWSEM administers the Water Residential Assistance Program (WRAP) for Oakland County customers of Great Lakes Water Authority (GLWA).
+Beginning in 2023, UWSEM administers the Water Residential Assistance Program (WRAP) for Oakland County customers of Great Lakes Water Authority (GLWA).
 This program provides assistance to eligible, low-income households who receive water service from GLWA member communities.
-During the year ended September 30, 2023, UWSEM distributed \$575,796 in WRAP funds on behalf of GLWA.
+During the years ended September 30, 2024 and 2023, UWSEM distributed \$800,591 and \$575,797, respectively, in WRAP funds on behalf of GLWA.
 These funds are accounted for as agency transactions and are, therefore, not recognized in the statement of activities and changes in net assets.
-UWSEM recognized revenue of \$133,958 during the year ended September 30, 2023 related to its administrative fee for the program.
+UWSEM recognized revenue of \$77,776 and \$133,958 during the years ended September 30, 2024 and 2023, respectively, related to its administrative fee for the program.
+At September 30, 2024, \$135,134 of receivables pertaining to the agency portion of the program were included within grant and other receivables on the statement of financial position.
+There were no receivables pertaining to the program at September 30, 2023.